 Paul was equally clear about the use and misuse of the freedom we have in Christ.
 “I have the right to do anything,” you say, but not everything is beneficial.
 “I have the right to do anything”, but I will not be mastered by anything (1 Corinthians 6:12).
 “All things are lawful, but not all things edify [or are constructive, profitable, beneficial, helpful or useful]” (1 Corinthians 10:23).
 To achieve a proper balance, a Christian minister, ought to apply certain common sense rules in his handling of money.

 Second, an elder ought to ask himself the following questions.
 Is his lifestyle creating a distance between himself and the flock of God whom he is called to serve?
 Will the poorer parishioners in his congregation feel out of place and awkward in his home?
 Could he be setting himself apart from the general populace much like the princely popes of the past.
-Is his church truly open to all sections of society, or has it become the sort of place where only people of a certain social group feel welcome?
+Is his church truly open to all sections of society, or has it become the sort of place where only people of a certain social group feel comfortable or welcome?

 Fourth, the more mature ones in the church have a duty to safeguard the faith of their weaker brothers and not become stumbling blocks.
 “We who are strong have an obligation to bear with the failings of the weak, and not to please ourselves” (Romans 15:1-2 ESV).
 When a Christian leader is perceived as using the gospel for personal gain, the church is subjected to public scorn, and the faith of some believers may be shaken.
-Many prosperity preachers say that “there is no reason to apologise for being blessed”, but if your lifestyle affects another man’s conscience then is it not better to live a simpler life and avoid offence.
+Many prosperity preachers say that “there is no reason to apologise for being blessed”, but if your lifestyle affects another man’s conscience then is it not better to live a simpler life and avoid offence?
 “If your brother or sister is distressed because of what you eat, you are no longer acting in love.
 Do not by your eating destroy someone for whom Christ died” (Romans 14:15 NIV).

 Father, teach us to be wise in the use of our money.
 Help us keep our hearts free of the love of money, and avoid every appearance of evil.
 May we bring honour to your name even in the way we handle money.